open/close all folders

 - Evil Is Petty: Liz is very petty and catty.
 She constantly personalyl attacks the other houseguests and has said some horrible comments about them behind their backs.
 She has said something bad or negative about every single houseguest.
 Instead of commenting how a houseguest is a potential threat to her game, she decides to comment about their personality and their physical appearance instead.
 For example, in her goodbye message to Jason, she told Jason to have fun watching the rest of the season from his parents basement, knowing that Jason is financially struggling and has to live at home with his parents (which makes her a bit of a hypocrite, because she also apparently still lives with her parents).
 She has made nasty comments about John for no reason.
 She has said that it is very easy to make fun of him and called him a socially awkward nerd who may have a personality disorder.
 She called him a fake person because she says that he seems like he puts on a character in the DR room (she has heard him yelling in the DR) and is completely quiet while he is in the house.
 She has also made fun of the way John speaks, saying that he sounds like he is incoherent even though he is supposed to be a dentist.
 She has also trash talked Steve and called him socially awkward, saying that he creeps her out.
 Liz has bashed James and called him all sorts of name like sexist and a bully.
 She has made hateful comments about Jackie and her physical appearance, although it is under the assumption that she makes those comments about Jackie out of jealousy.
 She has also talked crap about Austin behind his back, saying that she thinks that he is an ugly person both on the inside and out and that he only cares about fame and popularity (pot meet kettle!).
 Liz, along with Julia, is probably the biggest trash talker in the house and she comes across as super bitter and petty when she doesn't get her way.
 Her easy solution for not getting her way is to bad mouth people, even if they have done nothing to her or not.

-- FaceHeel Turn: Started out as what seemed to be a Nice Girl, but it turns out that it wasnt nothing more than a case of Bait the Dog and she actually turned out to be one of the meanest and nastiest houseguests of the season.
+- FaceHeel Turn: Started out as what seemed to be a Nice Girl, but it was just a case of Bait the Dog and she turned out to be one of the meanest and nastiest houseguests of the season.
 Liz is the resident Alpha Bitch and mean girl of the season (although the mega or ultimate Alpha Bitch of the season is actually Vanessa).
 Appearances can sure be deceiving.

 - The Fashionista: Seems to have a liking of clothing and fashion, as she is seen wearing trendy and fashionable clothing and dresses.
 Also seems to love wearing high heels.
 Note Action Fashionista.

 - Fatal Flaw: Liz was good at winning HOH competitions, but that's where her actual gameplay strength ended.
 She typically followed Vanessa's every lead when it came to strategy and Austin did a lot of her campaigning.
 The fact that she was awfully catty to other house guests didn't endear her well.
-Steve ended up exploiting this to win the Jury vote.
+Steve exploited this to win the Jury vote.

 - Femme Fatale: Uses and relies on flirting and her sexuality as strategy or to advance herself farther in the game.
 Such as the case with her showmance with Austin.
 It is apparent that Liz is not really into Austin romantically and is instead just using him for game reasons.